Table of Contents Show

 7. Song Battle

-This is a fun road trip game for all the music lovers!
+This is a fun road trip game for all music lovers!
 It is a fantastic game that combines listening to music and playing.
 To start, you have to choose any two people to face off against one another – you can do this by picking names out of a hat or a box.

 Next, the other players decide on a theme to give to the two people.
 Alternatively, you can make chits with various themes on them beforehand and pick them out when needed.
 You can even include situations to make it more fun!
 Both the players have two minutes to find a song they want to enter in the battle and play it for the others.

-The others have to choose one song that wins that round, and the person that played that song gets the point.
+The others have to choose one song that wins that round, and the person who played that song gets the point.
 All the players need to keep track of their points, and the person with the most points at the end wins!

 Here is a list of reference themes or situations that you can use: